realworldocaml/book/en/19-installing-ocaml.md

 current shell, and sets the variables so that subsequent commands will use them.
 This only works with your current shell, and it can be automated for all future shells by adding the line to your login scripts.
-On MacOS X or Debian, this is usually the `~/.bash_profile` file if you're using the default shell.
+On Mac OS X or Debian, this is usually the `~/.bash_profile` file if you're using the default shell.
 If you've switched to another shell, it might be `~/.zshrc` instead.
 OPAM isn't unusual in this approach; the SSH `ssh-agent` also works similarly, so if you're